 Support for Mortgage Interest (SMI) was a benefit paid to homeowners to help with the interest costs on a mortgage or loan.
 It ended on 5 April 2018, and was replaced with the offer of an SMI loan.

-The Department for Communities is writing to everyone who currently receives Support for Mortgage Interest.
-The letter explains that SMI in its current form is ending and that you will no longer receive this benefit to help with your housing costs after 5 April 2018.
+The Department for Communities wrote to everyone who currently receives SMI.
+The letter explained that SMI in its current form is ending and that you will no longer receive this benefit to help with your housing costs after 5 April 2018.

-The letter then explains that you can apply for a loan to help with your mortgage and loan costs after that date.
-A company called SERCO will telephone you to talk to you more about the option of applying for a loan.
+It also explained that you can now apply for a loan to help with your mortgage and loan costs.
+A company called SERCO will telephone you to talk more about the option of applying for a loan.

 Applying for the loan